 “I wish there was just 1 piece of advice that would help you “Level Up,” so instead I’ve put together 4 points that are sure to get you there:

-- Experience – it’s obvious years of experience count, but experience both Agency and Client side wins.
+- Experience: it’s obvious years of experience count, but experience both in Agency and Client-side wins.
 Company structures vary, lingo varies, and it’s imperative you find and build good relationships with the people who can make your SEO Wishlist come true.

-- KPIs/Goals – Shout about the Wins; you will drown in marketing if you do not showcase the worth of your channel.
+- KPIs/Goals: Shout about the Wins; you will drown in marketing if you do not showcase the worth of your channel.
 And on the flip side, do not hide the Fails!
-Fails are just as important to identify and showcase where you went wrong and how you’ve learnt from them (honesty and trust go a long way!)."
+Fails are just as important to identify and showcase where you went wrong and how you’ve learned from them (honesty and trust go a long way!).”

 Testing strategies is key